ASSESSMENT, ATTAINMENT AND PROGRESS AT PENN HALL SCHOOL

 Context and Summary

 Following the implementation of a New National Curriculum (September 2014) and the removal of a national system of assessment levels, Penn Hall has adopted a very proactive stance towards the changes and is now in an excellent position moving towards the future.
 We have embraced the new NC which is now embedded across the school and have implemented a new assessment system that best meets the needs of the children at this school.
-Although we have lost some of the tools that have been useful in the past in comparing the progress of our pupils with others, we are excited about our new assessment system, Solar, which itself is developing its analytical features that will be used this year to monitor progress, along with our new Track software.
+We are well pleased with our assessment system, Solar, which is developing its analytical features that will be used this year to monitor progress, along with our new Track software.
 We remain confident that pupils across the school continue to make excellent progress.

 Penn Hall has the broadest range of ability of any school in Wolverhampton.
 The range encompasses children functioning at P2 in the P scales right through to students at the higher end of the National Curriculum levels who attain good A* -C grades at GCSE level.
 The vast majority of our pupils would be considered to be working below age related expectations.